SirSidge/monitor_tool/README.md

 # Polish
 1: App lags heavily when you show it after a few hours.
 Probably a solution is to stop updating the displayed psutil window while it is minimised.
+2: To avoid duplicate apps from running, check if the app (GUI.py for now) is already running.

 # Features
 1: ----- Unproductive calculator -----